nt-hung/nt-hung.github.io/_pages/research.md

 author_profile: true
 ---

-My research tackles problems involving the cooperative control and estimation of networked multi agent systems under communication constraints.
-Each agent can be a mobile ground robot, an autonomous underwater vehicle (AUV), or simply, a sensor node.
-Applications include formation control of multiple autonomous vehicles, cooperative target localization, synchronization of networked multiple robots, etc. Due to the communication constraints on the topology of the inter-agent communication network, where each agent is only capable of exchanging information with a subset of agents in the network, the problems must be addressed in a distributed manner.
-In my research, event-triggered communication (ETC) mechanisms are introduced to reduce communications among the agents while theoretically, performance on the cooperative network is still preserved.
-These ETC mechanisms save network bandwidth and make it more scalable.
+My research tackles problems involving the cooperative control and estimation of networked multi-agent systems under communication constraints.
+Each agent can be a mobile ground robot, an autonomous arial/marine vehicle (AUV), or simply, a sensor node.
+Applications include formation control of multiple autonomous vehicles, cooperative target localization, synchronization of networked multiple robots, etc. The solutions proposed possess the following properties:

+- distributed, i.e. agents (robots) only communicate with their neighbors.
+- event-triggered communications, i.e. agents only communicate with their neighbor when found necessary.

 <nbsp>